How Much Does It Cost to Build a Steel Home in 2025?

 ---|---|---|

-While metal home kits range in cost from $20,000 to $90,000 the total cost typically depends on the size of the structure and what’s included in the kit.
-Basic models around 1,000 square feet are usually the least expensive.
+While metal home kits cost between $20,000 and $90,000, the total cost typically depends on the size of the structure and what’s included in the kit.
+Most kits average $55,000.
+Basic models around 1,000 square feet are usually the least expensive, while large, customizable models are more expensive.

-“While you might see metal home kit prices as low as $5,000, it’s important to understand what is included in the kit before buying.
-Some lower-cost products provide only the outer shell, which is similar to what you’d get for a shed.
-Metal home kits are particularly popular for ‘accessory dwelling units’,” says Tschudi.
-“An ADU is built on the same lot as the primary dwelling, and can be used as an office or studio, a rental unit, or just an extra guest suite.”
+“While you might see metal home kit prices as low as $5,000, it’s important to understand what is included before buying.
+Some lower-cost products provide only the outer shell, similar to what you’d get for a shed.
+Metal home kits are particularly popular for accessory dwelling units,” says Tschudi.
+“An ADU is built on the same lot as the primary dwelling and can be used as an office or studio, a rental unit, or just an extra guest suite.”

 Primary factors that you should consider as you’re looking for the right metal home kit for you include: